 Bridge’s Skill & Career Development System makes career mapping easy.
 Employees can take charge of their career paths, map their visions and determine the skills they need to get there.
 Customised development plans allow employees and managers to map out future journeys and to identify any training gaps and growth opportunities as they occur.

-Bridge helps you evaluate company-wide skill mastery through self, peer and manager assessments, using those insights to help employees build career development plans that align with their desired skills and career vision.
+Bridge Performance Management System helps you evaluate company-wide skill mastery through self, peer and manager assessments, using those insights to help employees build career development plans that align with their desired skills and career vision.